 DV9 GX Eagle Complete Mountain Bike

 The frame's carbon construction is everything we expect from Ibis with a nod towards optimized torsional stiffness and the ability to soak up trail chatter.
 It receives styling cues from other frames in the lineup visually with its angular contours as well as with its tapered headtube and versatile cable ports.
-Out back, burly chainstays ensure crisp response under hard pedaling while the thin seatstays impart some give so jolts aren't sent directly to your backside.
+Out back, burly chainstays ensure crisp response under hard pedaling while the thinner seatstays impart some give so jolts aren't sent directly to your backside.

 - Slacker 67.4° head tube angle adds descending confidence